rfribeiro/css/images-slider-01/README.md

 # 🎨 HTML/CSS Design -  Image Slideshow Tutorial - CSS Only

-The idea is to create a design to explore how to build a menu using CSS.
+The idea is to create a design to explore how to build an image carousel using CSS.

 It is based on the design developed and implemented  on [Clever Techie Youtube Channel](https://www.youtube.com/watch?v=FZrHoAUkHpE)